doga/podcatcher/README.txt

 ARMANGIL'S PODCATCHER
 =====================

-Armangil's <%= name %> is a podcast client for the command line.
+Armangil's podcatcher is a podcast client for the command line.
 It can download any type of content enclosed in RSS or Atom files, such as MP3 or other audio content, video and images.
 A search function for subscribing to feeds is also included.
 It provides several download